Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/arrayList.md

 -- CopyOnWriteArrayList for concurrent read-heavy cases

 ## ArrayList remains the default choice for most Java developers when a resizable array is needed.

+-- How the ArrayList works
+   The ArrayList class has a regular array inside it.
+When an element is added, it is placed into the array.
+   If the array is not big enough, a new, larger array is created to replace the old one and the old one is removed.

+-- How the LinkedList works
+   The LinkedList stores its items in "containers."
+The list has a link to the first container and each container has a link to the next container in the list.
+To add an element to the list, the element is placed into a new container and that container is linked to one of the other containers in the list.

+## Java Sort a List
+   ArrayList and LinkedList, which are found in the java.util package.
+Another useful class in the java.util package is the Collections class, which include the sort() method for sorting lists alphabetically or numerically. i.e. Collections.sort(ArrayList/LinkedList)